Blockdaemon/defi-api-examples/README.md

 * `get-routes` (gets a set of routes that satisfy a swap);
 * `get-tokens-by-tag` (gets the list of supported tokens by specified tag)
 * `get-tokens` (gets the list of supported tokens)
-* `sign-and-broadcast-transaction` (signs and broadcasts a transaction to the blockchain)
+* `sign-and-broadcast-transaction` (signs and broadcasts a transaction to the blockchain).

+### Common issues and Troubleshooting
+For issues related to the code in this repository, please use the [issues tracker](https://github.com/Blockdaemon/defi-api-examples/issues).

+### 👋 Need Further Help?

+Contact us through [email](support@blockdaemon.com) or our [support page](https://www.blockdaemon.com/support) for any issues, bugs, or assistance you may need.